 About the ERL

-The primary mission of the ERL is to provide resources and services that support the curriculum needs of Oakland University’s School of Education and Human Services.
+The ERL's primary mission is to provide resources and services that support the curriculum needs of Oakland University's School of Education and Human Services.
 A secondary purpose is to support the scholarly activity, to whatever degree possible, of the entire university community.
-And finally, the ERL strives to make ERL resources available to the community at large as long as it does not interfere with the primary mission.
+Finally, the ERL strives to make ERL resources available to the community at large as long as it does not interfere with the primary mission.

 The ERL provides:

-- State-of-the-art multimedia resources (print and electronic materials, networked computers and a full-color poster printer).
-Other equipment includes: laminator, bookbinder, Ellison die cutter, copy machine with fax/scan capabilities and a Wēpa print station.
+- State-of-the-art multimedia resources (print and electronic materials, networked computers, and a full-color poster printer).
+Other equipment includes a laminator, bookbinder, Ellison die cutter and copy machine with fax/scan capabilities.

 - Access and guidance to resources and equipment through workshops and consultation with knowledgeable experts.

-The ERL is a professional development laboratory.
+The ERL is a professional development resource center.
 The organization of materials in each area varies.
-Cross discipline and diversity materials are included in every section.
+Cross-discipline and diversity materials are included in every section.
 All materials circulate except textbooks, reference and journals.
 When ERL print materials and technology merge, “research, scholarship and creative activities” are transformed into tangible as well as virtual products.

 ERL Literature Collection